MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/profiler-troubleshooting.md

 ## Make sure you can access the gateway

-Check that proxies or a firewall isn't blocking your access to `https://gateway.azureserviceprofiler.net`.
+Check that proxies or a firewall aren't blocking your access to `https://gateway.azureserviceprofiler.net`.

 ## Make sure the Profiler is running